(Amazon UK link) |

 Ideal for anyone considering marriage, or newly married and finding life rather more stressful than expected.
 Even knowing that problems are 'normal' can be a huge relief to someone struggling to maintain a positive image, particularly in the church.

-On the other hand, there wasn't much in the book for someone married long-term, other than warnings not to take each other for granted.
+On the other hand, there isn't much in the book for someone married long-term, other than warnings not to take each other for granted.
 Recommended for young couples, particularly those who want something short and concise, but not really for repeated reading.

 No comments: